 Cinemas and theatres in old Edmonton UK: recollections and photos

-All of the following photos with their commentaries have been generously contributed by individuals whose families lived in old Edmonton.
+All of the following photos of cinemas and theatres in old Edmonton, with their commentaries, have been generously contributed by individuals whose families lived in old Edmonton.
 I never lived in Edmonton myself.
+There are many more mentions of old Edmonton on this website because so many of the recollections stem from there.
+Just put Edmonton into the search box.

 The Alcazar in old Edmonton